INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/index.rst

 simulation in a general purpose programming language, (such as Python, Matlab) or by writing a model for a particular simulator (NEURON/NEST/BRIAN).
-As models of neuronal dynamics and connectivity become more and more complex, writing a simulations from scratch in python or matlab can become more and more complex; taking time to debug and producing hard to find bugs.
-On the otherhand, writing simulator specific models can reduce some of this duplication, but means the model will only run on a single simulator.
+As models of neuronal dynamics and connectivity become more and more complex, writing a simulations from scratch in python or Matlab can become more and more complex; taking time to debug and producing hard to find bugs.
+On the other-hand, writing simulator specific models can reduce some of this duplication, but means the model will only run on a single simulator.